kavita-p/sparks.rs/src/commands/help_text.md

 - `/roll forged`: rolls a Forged in the Dark roll.
 Requires both the number of d6s to roll and the type of roll.

 - `/roll pbta`: rolls a Powered by the Apocalypse move.
-Requires the stat, including any bonuses to the roll (i.e. +1 forwards/ongoings, move-related bonuses, etc.)
+Requires the stat, including any bonuses to the roll (i.e. +1 forwards/ongoings, move-related bonuses, etc.) Optionally accepts a combined total of advantages and disadvantages.

 - `/roll wild`: rolls a Wild Words roll.
 Requires both the number of d6s to roll and the type of roll, and optionally the number of dice to cut.